a-yiorgos/cellular_automata_library/README.md

 sample.anneal()
 ```

-But someone want to implement his rule or the rule we don't have implement yet.So?
+But someone may want to implement their rules or a rule set we don't have implement yet.
+So?
 No problem.

 ```python
 sample.specify_rule_2d(<rule>)
 ```
 The only restriction is that the rule must be in this formation, Bxxx/Sxxx.
-Where x is number from 0 to 8.
+Where x is a number from 0 to 8.
 For example if you to specify the Anneal rule, you can just do this,
 ```python
 sample.specify_rule_2d('B4678/S35678')
 ```
-There rest will be done from our library.
+There rest will be done by the library.